BU-KABlab/PANDA-BEAR/documentation/02 Creating-Generators.md

 To run your generator:

-1. Start the PANDA-SDL system with `python main.py`
+1. Start the PANDA-BEAR system with `python main.py`
 2. From the main menu, select option `4`, then `1` (Run experiment generator)
 3. Select your generator from the list
 4. The system will generate and schedule the experiments